Cost of all-on-4 for teeth-in-a-day

 We pride ourselves in utilizing dental implants that are backed by research and, as our dental implant quality standard, we only use high-grade titanium that is FDA approved.

 All of our dental prosthesis parts and materials are made in USA dental lab including acrylic teeth, zirconia teeth, and titanium bars.
 Our fixed dental bridges custom made are white natural-looking in color to match your natural teeth.
 Each tooth is meticulously positioned to give you a natural-looking appearance to compliment your face with a great smile.

 You would spend approximately one-hour one-on-one with Dr. Arocha.
 Teeth-in-a-day consultation is all about listening to your unique dental situation and the history of your teeth and gums.
 In addition to comprehensively and effectively going over details of your CT scan including addressing all aspects of your teeth condition and smile.

 Since his hospital implant training in Pennsylvania, hundreds of dental implant surgeries, for 15 years, has been performed by Dr. Max Arocha DMD.

-How to get a ALL-ON-4 complimentary CT radiograph
+How to get an ALL-ON-4 complimentary CT radiograph

 Patients save $275 on all-on-4 with our complimentary service.
 The i-CAT Cone Beam 3D dental imaging system and all necessary radiographs allow us to provide a quick, comfortable, and effective dental imaging for precise all-on-4 dental implant diagnosis and review. i-CAT dental implants features include:

-- 8 and 23-second scan that provides enough data for a complete all-on-4 prodecure.
+- 8 and a 23-second scan that provides enough data for a complete all-on-4 procedure.